does this work?

 means stating that you love our planet and want to be part of the solution, without necessarily taking a

 political standpoint.
 When you become a member of the pink and positive climate movement, you’ll

 receive a certificate and email updates on climate action and your impact.

-Through your purchase, you support climate action, but also help bring other sustainable development
+Through your purchase, you not only support climate action, but you also help bring other sustainable development

 benefits to developing countries through the UN clean energy projects, such as improved air or water